Don't Let the Sun Go Down on Me: Reception

 Released as a single later that year, the song reached number one on both sides of the Atlantic, spending two weeks at number one on the UK Singles Chart in December 1991 and one week on the Billboard Hot 100 chart dated 1 February 1992.
 The duet also spent two weeks at number one on the Adult Contemporary chart.

-This version of the song was also nominated for a Grammy Award for Best Pop Vocal Performance by a Duo or Group with Vocal.
+This version of the song was also nominated for a Grammy Award for Best Pop Vocal Performance by a Duo or Group with Vocal at the 35th Annual Grammy Awards.

-It appears on John's Love Songs and Greatest Hits 1970–2002 compilations, as well as his 1993 Duets album.
+It appears on John's Love Songs, Greatest Hits 1970–2002 and Diamonds compilation albums, as well as his 1993 Duets album.
 The proceeds from the single were divided among 10 charities for children, AIDS and education.

 Music video

-The footage used for the single's music video (directed by Andy Morahan) was taken from a "live" concert in Chicago with 70,000 fans.
-"The video was actually shot over several days," confirms Michael Pagnotta, George's publicist.
-"It was shot in an airline hangar in Burbank, California where George had been rehearsing; Elton came in for a night and they ran through the song a couple of times.
-Then the song was filmed in its entirety live in Chicago in the middle of October as part of that Cover to Cover tour, and when Elton came out from the wings, that place went crazy."
+The footage used for the single's music video (directed by Andy Morahan) was taken from a concert at the Rosemont Horizon, Chicago, during Michael's Cover to Cover tour.
+It is interspersed with footage shot in an airline hangar in Burbank, California, where Michael had been rehearsing.